-In review, the Arizona Republic covers local and state news through journalists with minimal bias in story selection and wording such as this: New law would make Arizona cities pay for raising the minimum wage.
+In review, the Arizona Republic covers local and state news through journalists with minimal bias in story selection and wording: New law would make Arizona cities pay for raising the minimum wage.
 National news links directly to USA Today.
-In general, straight news reporting is low biased and factual.
+In general, straight news reporting is low-biased and factual.

-Overall, we rate Arizona Republic Left-Center Biased based on editorial positions that moderately favor the left and liberal Democratic candidates.
+Overall, we rate the Arizona Republic as Left-Center Biased based on editorial positions that moderately favor the left and liberal Democratic candidates.
 We also rate them High for factual reporting due to proper sourcing of information and a clean fact check record.
-(5/15/2016) Updated (D. Van Zandt 8/20/2019)
+(5/15/2016) Updated (D. Van Zandt 11/17/2022)

 Last Updated on November 17, 2023 by Media Bias Fact Check